BRIEF-India cenbank sets cut-off rate of 6.24 pct at overnight variable rate reverse repo auction

 * India central bank sets cut-off rate of 6.24 percent at overnight variable rate reverse repo auction

-* India cenbank: weighted average rate at 6.23 percent at overnight variable rate reverse repo auction Source text: bit.ly/2hUkGut
+* India cenbank: weighted average rate at 6.24 percent at overnight variable rate reverse repo auction Source text: bit.ly/2hYDTrV

+NEW YORK, May 15 The S&P 500 and Nasdaq hit records on Monday as technology stocks rallied after a global cyber attack and strong corporate earnings.

 * Indexes up: Dow 0.37 pct, S&P 0.39 pct, Nasdaq 0.37 pct (Updates to late afternoon, adds commentary, changes bylines)